Navigation auf uzh.ch

 Research project

 Human pluripotent stem cells can be guided to form neural organoids, so called mini-brains, self-organizing structures that mimic the morphology and molecular composition of early embryonic brains.
-Here, we develop human hippocampal organoids to study mechanisms of early hippocampal development and activity-dependent gene expression and circuit formation.
-Indeed, we observed significant co-clustering of RNA expression signatures between hippocampus-like organoids and the developing human hippocampus, as analyzed by single cells RNA-sequencing.
-Additional molecular and functional phenotyping is ongoing.
+Here, we generate hippocampus-like organoids from human embryonic stem cells (hESCs) to study mechanisms of early hippocampal development and activity-dependent gene expression and circuit formation.
+With genetic approaches, we induced the formation of 3D structures that contain hippocampal-like neurons, such as granule cells.
+We are currently confirming their development using RNA sequencing and immunohistochemistry.
+Additionally, we have optimized experimental strategies to manipulate organelles in these organoids, further expanding their research potential.

 This project will provide a versatile tool to develop more complex organoids to model developmental brain connectivity between the hippocampus and other regions of the brain.
 It will set the foundation for future collaborative projects within the URPP groups.
 Establishing hippocampal organoids may be of substantial value for future research within the URPP that aims to bridge the current gap between experimental rodent work and human brain structure and function.